The curse of the creative.

 My poor brain.
 I work so hard to turn it off.
 There are multiple obsessions… I ponder my business and how to support my oil team, I ponder my patisserie and what kind of equipment I’ll need… what kind of menu I will offer…. what books my kids should be reading this week…

 I ponder my life and why I constantly feel like I don’t fit in.
 Even with the people that love me dearly.
 Sometimes it just feels like a life apart.

 It’s a personal hang up, I know, this but a phone conversation the other day with my dear friend Shaye shed some light and some articulation on these feelings that roll around thru the stone tumbler that is my mind.
 Like, I know I’m weird.
 We have a truckload of offspring by modern standards, we don’t own a TV, we don’t own a microwave, we home birth, we make other controversial decision with our kids… we butcher our own pigs for crying out loud.
 But it’s more than that…

-I’m a rebellious, gypsy-hearted, entrepeneur… I don’t want to live in “beigeland“.
+I’m a rebellious, gipsy-hearted, entrepreneur… I don’t want to live in “beige-land“.
 I want romance, beauty, art, music, wine, sexiness, music and warmth….But it comes with some sacrifice… and dare I say, a ton of insanity.

 We make a huge breakfast every morning, it bleeds into my morning workout, it bleeds into school.
-No one leaves for the day (we are a full time family).
-There are NO moments of silence, no pause to the familial chaos.
+No one leaves for the day (we are a full-time family).
+There are NO moments of silence, no pause in the familial chaos.